NonDairyNeutrino/hpc/matrix_power/README.md

 ### FORTRAN COMPILER
 The FORTRAN compiler used to create this project is the "GNU Fortran Project"'s `GFortran` version 13.2.1.
 While `GFortran` was used, `gcc` should also work.

+## Project Organization

+## Source Code
+Source code for matrix multiplication functionality in Fortran and Python can be found in src/.

+### Binaries/Executables
+Once compiled, binaries can be found in bin/.

+### Documentation
+Documentation (generated via Doxygen) for the functionality of this project can be found in both html and man-page formats in docs/.

+### Benchmarking
+Benchmarking utilities and results can be found in bench/.

+### Report
+The report and analysis for this project can be found in report/nathan_chapman_lab1.pdf.